cirosantilli/linux-cheat/init.md

 The above sets start to `2` and stop to `1`.

-## init directory

-`/etc/init` is Upstart specific.
-It contains scripts that correspond to Upstart services.

 ## upstart

 Intended as a backwards compatible replacement for System V.